Susarla Dakshinamurthi: Later life and death

-Murthi developed Diabetic retinopathy and lost vision in one eye in 1972 and the other in 1987.
+Murthi developed Diabetic retinopathy and lost vision in one eye in 1972 and in the other in 1987.
 Murthi died at his residence in Chennai on 9 Feb 2012.
 He expressed difficulty in breathing when an ambulance was called in.
 That was only 5 minutes before his death when he said that he did not want to be taken to the hospital.
 Just as he had wanted he died at 9.30 PM when the ambulance reached at 9.35 PM.